Oyster card: Sales

-A registration form can be obtained at or after the time of purchase, which if not completed restricts the Oyster card to Pay-as-you-go and weekly tickets.
+Unregistered cards can only be loaded with credit to use at adult pay as you go rates, and adult 7 day Travelcards.

 Ticket vending machines on most National Rail stations will top-up Oyster cards and sell tickets that can be loaded on to Oyster.
-New Oyster cards are not available at most National Rail stations and termini.
-At several main line termini, TfL runs Travel Information Centres, which do sell Oyster.
+New Oyster cards are not available at most National Rail stations.
+At several main line termini, TfL runs Travel Information Centres, which do sell Oyster cards.

 Reporting

-Touch-screen ticket machines report the last eight journeys and last top-up amount.
-The same information is available as a print-out from ticket offices, and also on board London Buses by request.
-The balance is displayed on some Underground barriers at the end of journeys that have caused a debit from the balance, and can also be requested at newsagents and National Rail stations that provide a top-up facility.
+Touch-screen ticket machines display the last eight journeys and most recent top-up amount.
+The balance is displayed on some Underground barriers at the end of journeys that have caused a debit from the balance, and can also be checked at newsagents and National Rail stations that provide a top-up facility.

-Oyster Online service can also deliver regular Travel Statements via email.
+The Oyster Online service can also deliver regular Travel Statements via email.

-A complete 8-week 'touch' history can be requested from TfL: for registered and protected Oyster cards, TfL can provide the history for the previous 8 weeks, but no further back.
+On request, TfL can provide a complete eight-week touch history for registered and protected Oyster cards, but records are not available for any earlier period.

 Oyster online also displays up to 8 weeks of journey history.

 Use

 Touching in and out

-Travellers touch the card on a distinctive yellow circular reader (a Tri-Reader, developed by Cubic Transportation Systems) on the automated barriers at London Underground stations to 'touch in' and 'touch out' at the start and end of a journey.
+Travellers touch the card on a distinctive yellow circular reader (a Tri-Reader, developed by Cubic Transportation Systems) on the automated barriers at London Underground stations to touch in and touch out at the start and end of a journey.
 Physical contact is not necessary, but the range of the reader is only a few millimetres.
-Tram stops have readers on the platforms, and buses also have readers on the driver/conductor's ticket machine, and on these modes passengers must touch their card to the reader at the start of their journey only.
-Most Docklands Light Railway stations and occasionally London Underground stations such as at Waterloo (for the Waterloo & City line) do not have automatic barriers; hence, passengers must touch their card on a reader at both the beginning and end of their journey if they wish to avoid being charged the maximum fare for an unresolved journey.
-Such a step is not needed if transferring between trains within a station.
+Tram stops have readers on the platforms, and buses also have readers on the driver's ticket machine, and on these modes passengers must touch their card to the reader at the start of their journey only, with the exception of tram journeys to Wimbledon station, where trams arrive within the ticket-gates and as such a touch-out is necessary to leave the station.
+At stations without barriers, such as most Docklands Light Railway stations, passengers must touch their card on a reader at both the beginning and end of their journey if they wish to avoid being charged the maximum fare for an unresolved journey.
+Such a step is not needed if transferring between trains within a station when using the same card for the full journey, but if changing between Oyster and a separate National Rail ticket, the Oyster card must be touched in/out at the interchange station as appropriate.